evanscott1/startup/notes.md

 Can use Caddy which will connect with Let's Encrypt to create a web certificate to allow HTTPS.

 The console terminal can be used to do a lot of really helpful changes to files and do so quickly.

+HTML is about structuring a web page and providing content.

+CSS is used to style web pages.